 Individuals who wish to visit the school must have a valid, pre-approved or scheduled reason to do so.
-All visitors must sign in at the school office where they will be given a visitor badge that they must visibly wear throughout their visit.
+All visitors must sign in at the school office and provide a photo ID, before being provided where they will be given a visitor badge.
+Visitor badges that they must be visible visible visibly wear throughout their visit.
 NO student shall be released or allowed to see or talk to anyone except a parent or someone having a parent's official and verified authority.
 Student visitations are not allowed unless they are a part of the formal education program authorized by the administration.